Complexity of Metric Dimension on Planar Graphs: NP-Hardness on Planar Graphs

-Now assume that the {\metricd} is $4n$.
+Conversely, suppose that $H_{\Psi}$ has a resolving set of size $4n$.
 We will construct a satisfying assignment for $\Psi$.
 Each variable gadget contains exactly one landmark, which is on $T_i$, $N_i$, or $F$.
 If the landmark is on $T_i$, set the variable to true.
 If the landmark is on $F$, set it to false.
 Otherwise the variable can be arbitrarily set to either true or false.
 It remains to show that because the pairs $w_1, w_2$ are resolved, the truth assignment is satisfying.
 Note that a landmark $z$ resolves pair $w_1, w_2$ if a shortest path from a landmark to either of them enters the clause gadget through some $t_i$.
-If a shortest path from landmark $z$ to $w_{1}$ or $w_{2}$ intersects more than one clause gadget, it leaves the first clause through an $f$-vertex, after which it enters all subsequent ones through an $f$-vertex.
+Observe that a shortest path between $z$ and (say) $w_{1}$ that enters some (clause or variable) gadget through an $f$-vertex, by construction, will also leave that gadget through an $f$-vertex (if it leaves the gadget at all).
+Hence, if a shortest path from landmark $z$ to $w_{1}$ or $w_{2}$ intersects more than one clause gadget, it leaves the first clause through an $f$-vertex, after which it enters all subsequent ones through an $f$-vertex.
 But then $w_1, w_2$ in the final clause are not resolved.
 It follows that a landmark $z$ resolves $w_{1}$ and $w_{2}$ only if it is in an adjacent variable gadget and the corresponding variable satisfies the corresponding clause.
+This proves the claim.

 Following the claim, the reduction should construct $H_{\Psi}$ as the graph for the instance of {\pmetricdp} and set $k$ to $4n$. \end{proof}